kbaniak/f5-cfg-tool/README.md

    -w           : working directory
-   -l name      : affect -a and -A by unifying the name of the resource -b name      : batch mode that uses json file as input -Z step      : select step set from a step set list
+   -l name      : affect -a and -A by unifying the name of the resource -b name      : batch mode that uses json file as input -B steps     : semicolon delimited list of steps, mutually exclusive with -b option -Z step      : select step set from a step set list, used only with a -b option

    -x cmd       : execute advanced script action
-   -R name      : run special report name [ availability depends on version ] -T           : use token based authn
+   -R name      : run special report name [ availability depends on version ] -T           : use token based authentication
    -Q           : quiet mode - supress logs to a file -O opts      : list of options param=value,param=value, use %20 to escape a white space
                   example:  base=gen8.2/test,label=ala%20ma%20kota